Meryta Sinclairii

 Plant Description

-Meryta sinclairii typically grows as a small, stout-trunked tree, reaching up to 6-8 meters in height, though it can be smaller in cultivation.
+Meryta sinclairii typically grows as a small, stout-trunked tree, reaching up to 6-8 meters in height, though it can be smaller in cultivation Discover more about native shrubs.
 Its most striking feature is its massive, leathery, dark green leaves, which are the largest of any native New Zealand tree.
 These leaves are oblong to ovate, sometimes reaching up to 50 cm long and 20 cm wide, with prominent venation.
 The tree has a distinctive architectural form, often sparsely branched with leaves clustered at the branch tips.
 It produces panicles of small, greenish-white flowers in summer, followed by clusters of small, black, fleshy fruit that are attractive to birds.

 Quick Facts